Search the University College of Syracuse University Web Site

-Private / Alternative education loans are based on the student’s credit worthiness, and may require the student to have a co-signer.
-More information can be found at the Syracuse University’s Office of Financial Aid Alternative & Private Loans page.
+Alternative (Private) education loans are based on the student’s credit worthiness and may require the student to have a co-signer.

 Veteran’s Educational Benefits are available for up to two semesters to non-matriculated students.
 Students who are eligible for these benefits may apply to use them during the semester.
 Benefits approved for use during the current semester are not continued for the next semester unless the student so requests, and registration does not automatically activate your benefits.
 Requests to use the benefits for the semester will be accepted beginning February 15 for summer terms, March 1 for fall terms, and October 1 for spring terms.

 Call 315.443.3261 for veteran’s information.
-VA Vocational Rehabilitation Benefits are administered between the student’s VA counselor and the Syracuse University Bursar Office, 102 Archbold North.
+VA Vocational Rehabilitation Benefits are administered between the student’s VA counselor and the Syracuse University Bursar Office, 119 Bowne Hall.